 Additionally, there should be policies in place so that your staff know the reporting procedures for when an issue is detected.
 One of the keys to effective pest control is to address the problem in a timely manner

 However, the best way to ensure your food processing facility stays free of pests is to employ the services of an experienced and professional pest control expert.
 Safeguard Pest Control has over 30 years’ experience in commercial pest control and will be able to consult with you and design a bespoke pest control solution for your food processing business.
-From regular patrols and inspections, to trap and physical deterrent installation and maintenance, Safeguard is the most complete and effective commercial pest control solution available.
+From regular inspections to Field biologist visits; Safeguard is the most complete and effective commercial pest control solution available.

-Best of all, with Safeguard under contract, you will have a professional team to immediately contact should a pest intrusion be detected – helping you ensure that any issues will be dealt with as quickly as possible.
+Best of all, with a Safeguard pest control contract, a professional team is immediately contactable should a pest intrusion be detected – helping you ensure that any issues will be dealt with as quickly as possible.

 Please get in touch today and we’ll be happy to discuss how we can help you.